oljarast/microservices-lab/README.md

 1. Go to IBM Cloud on your browser and click on `Catalog` from the top of the page.
 2. Select `Internet of Things` from the catagory list and click on `Weather Company Data`.
-3. Select the region `London` and choose the space you created earlier in this [step](#Create-a-space-in-IBM-Cloud-UK).
+3. Select the region `London`
+4. Scroll down and choose the space you created earlier in this [step](#Create-a-space-in-IBM-Cloud-UK).
-4. Click on `Create`.
+5. Click on `Create`.
-5. Select `Service credentials` from the left menu and create a new credential.
+6. Select `Service credentials` from the left menu and create a new credential.
 Click on `New credential` button and then `Add` on the pop up window.
-6. Click `View credentials` on the `Service credentials` you just created.
+7. Click `View credentials` on the `Service credentials` you just created.
-7. Take a note of `user`, `password` and `host` for later on.
+8. Take a note of `user`, `password` and `host` for later on.

 ### Integrating your Weather service with your room